 Residency - Residenza

-If you are thinking of staying at your Italian home for more than just summer you may consider taking up residency in Italy.
+If you are thinking of staying at your Italian home for more than just summer you may consider taking up residence in Italy.
 Your rights as a European citizen are protected.
-However, the cost of being a non-resident in Italy can be quite expensive; not only property tax but also amenities such as water, electricity and telephone bills are often as much as 50% more for non residents!
+However, the cost of being a non-resident in Italy can be quite expensive; not only property tax but also amenities such as water, electricity, and telephone bills are often as much as 50% more for non-residents!

 NOTE: To claim purchase tax as a resident on your property you must claim residency within 1 year of signing the Rogito.